fybrik/fybrik/connectors/katalog/README.md

 ## Develop, Build and Deploy

-After making changes to the CRD you must run `make generate`.
+After making changes to the CRD you must run `make generate manifests` from the project's root directory.

 Build and push the connector image with `make all`.